wp-plugins/gift-cards-for-woocommerce/readme.txt

 A: Unfortunately that is not a current feature.
 The format of the email will match the email format of your site.
 I will be looking into making it a feature in the future.

 == Changelog ==
+= 2.2.0 =
+* UPDATE: Enabled multiple quanties to be sold of a single gift card.
+* UPDATE: Made discounting of gift cards to work
+* FIX: Update notice on newly installed plugin

 = 2.1.1 =
 * FIX: Product not saving as a gift card
 * FIX: Missed translation field on Checkout page